 What’s The Difference Between Red And Green Cabbage?

-While there are lots of different kinds of cabbage, the most common types are the cannonball cabbage, better known as green cabbage and the red cabbage, also known as purple cabbage.
+While there are lots of different kinds of cabbage, the most common types are the cannonball cabbage, better known as green cabbage and red cabbage, also known as purple cabbage.

 Some people feel that the red variety is sweeter and is more tender when cooked but I find the flavor and texture (cooked or uncooked) to be virtually interchangeable.

 Both red and green cabbage are good for you but red cabbage packs a more powerful nutritional profile and more overall antioxidants.

 I think the biggest difference between the two is the appearance, both raw and cooked.
 For example, I like the look of red cabbage in this colorful and creamy broccoli coleslaw, as it contrasts nicely with the green broccoli and brown raisins.

 On the other hand, I prefer the green variety to make andouille sausage with fried cabbage.
 The cabbage, paired with multi-colored peppers and sausage results in a visually pleasing color palette.

 What Are The Best Ways To Cook Cabbage?